Sources

 April 1: The US launches Tiros-1 from Cape Canaveral, the first weather-monitoring satellite.

-April 13: The US successfully launches Transit 1B, the first navigational satellite.
+April 13: The US successfully launches Transit-1B, the first navigation satellite.

-May 15: The first prototype of the Vostok spacecraft reached orbit.
+May 15: The first prototype of the Vostok spacecraft reaches orbit.

 Aug.
-19: Two dogs, Belka and Strelka, landed onboard the prototype of the Vostok spacecraft (Korabl Sputnik-5), becoming first animals returning from orbit.
+19: Two dogs, Belka and Strelka, orbit the Earth and land aboard the prototype of the Vostok spacecraft (Korabl Sputnik-5), becoming first animals returning from orbit.

 1961